liqianxi/Multifunctional_realtime_face_effect_generator/README.md

 There are sometimes when the current frame is not ready, the new window will also not show up.<br> In this case, just rerun the ```python3 face_blur.py <option1> <option2>...``` command.

 ## Reference:
 Many thanks to these articles and tutorials.
-They inspired me a lot. https://towardsdatascience.com/real-time-face-recognition-an-end-to-end-project-b738bb0f7348 <br>
+They inspired me a lot.<br>
+https://towardsdatascience.com/real-time-face-recognition-an-end-to-end-project-b738bb0f7348 <br>
 https://livecodestream.dev/post/detecting-face-features-with-python/<br>
 https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat<br>